rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 **CLARIFICATION**
 A node must be associated with the closest open presequent section.

-That is, because this one (strict) association must reflect all the formal associations that a node has with all open presequent sections.
+That is, because this one explicit association must reflect all the formal associations that a node has with all open presequent sections.

 **CLARIFICATION**
 The section, with which a node must be associated, is referred to as the